Testing Sensitive Automotive Circuits

 Avoid using test lights and analog testers when testing sensitive computer circuits.
 There was a day before computerized vehicles when testing automotive circuits with a test light was standard procedure.
-These testers draw too much current through the circuit.
-This current will overload the control module and burn sensitive circuitry.
+These testers draw too much current for today's sensitive computer circuits.
+This current will overload will damage the control module and burn sensitive circuitry.

-Use a high impedance testing device with at least 10 megohm (10 million ohms of internal impedance) of impedance.
-This provides a very low 1.2 µA of additional load to the circuit being tested.
-This protects sensitive computer circuits from the overload that can be caused by a standard test light.
+Use a high impedance testing device with at least ten megohms (10 million ohms of internal impedance) of impedance.
+It provides a very low 1.2 µA of additional load to the circuit.
+It protects sensitive computer circuits from the overload that a standard test light can cause.

-Note that most of today's LED test lights offer such resistance and can be handy finding power.
-Also, most newer digital multimeters provide at least 10 Megohms of protection suitable for today's computerized low current automotive circuit.
+Note that most of today's LED test lights offer such resistance and be handy in finding power.
+Most newer digital multimeters provide at least 10 Megohms of protection suitable for today's computerized low current automotive circuit.